 What is the biggest failure you've experienced in your business?
 What did you learn from it?

 Hailey, like most founders, made plenty of mistakes with clients as a virtual assistant.
-The biggest mistake she’s ever made she doesn’t consider as a failure.
+The biggest mistake she’s ever made she doesn’t consider a failure.

 “After I transitioned my business from virtual assistant services into coaching, I took a long time to make that transition.
 It took me almost a full year to transition my services from virtual assistant work to coaching.
 I kept second-guessing myself, and I kept going back and forth.
 My message was unclear, and people didn't know how to refer me or hire me.”

 “I call it a ”failure” because I didn't trust myself.
-I wasted a lot of time going back and forth for ten months before deciding I was a coach and then properly transitioned my virtual assistant clients off. "
+I wasted a lot of time going back and forth for ten months before deciding I was a coach and then properly transitioning my virtual assistant clients off. "

 "What changed for Hailey was that she started with virtual assisting by having many conversations and building my confidence.
 She did the same thing with coaching in 2017 and decided to have a hundred conversations with people as a coach.
 And just like declared it to the world in that way.”